 Students Who Move During the Admissions Process

-If your family moves during the admissions process, call 718-935-2009 or visit a Family Welcome Center to update your information and talk about changes to your pre-K application or program.
+If your family moves during the admissions process, call 718-935-2009 or email ESEnrollment@schools.nyc.gov to update your information and talk about changes to your pre-K application or program.
 Your child’s priority to attend certain programs may change if you move.

 Who is Eligible?

-Child Care and Head Start programs are available for four years olds to families that qualify for free or low-cost care.
-Eligibility is based on your family's income, size, and needs.
-Head Start and Child Care programs can enroll children at any time throughout the year, if your family is eligible.
+Extended Day and Year seats and Head Start seats are available for four year olds to families that qualify.
+Eligibility is based on your family's income and needs.
+These programs can enroll eligible children at any time throughout the year.

-Child Care and Head Start programs also serve infants, toddlers, and three year olds.
-To learn more, visit our Infant & Toddler and 3-K pages.
+These seat types are offered in NYC Early Education Centers and NYC childcare networks and may also serve infants, toddlers, and three-year-olds.
+To learn more, visit our EarlyLearn and 3-K pages.